jbright471/Trading-Card-Price-Tracker/README.md

 *   **Two Games, One Tracker**: Combines MTG and YGO into one report.
 *   **📈 Price History**: Tracks your total collection value over time and generates a line graph.
+*   **🔼 Price Current Trends**: Shows ▲/▼ arrows to indicate if an individual card's price has changed since the last run.
 *   **🖼️ Visual Report**: Creates an interactive HTML dashboard (`index.html`) with card images, prices, and stats.
 *   **💰 Profit/Loss Calculator**: See exactly how much money you've made (or lost) on each card.
 *   **🚨 Discord Alerts**: Get notified automatically when your collection value spikes.